avancra/Borealis/README.md

 ## Purpose

-The purpose of this software is to provide the required tools to control all components of the spectrometer (i.e. motors and their controllers, X-ray source and detectors) in order to perform an acquisition (i.e. scan).
+The purpose of this software is to provide the required tools to control all components of an X-ray emission and absorption spectrometer (i.e. motors and their controllers, X-ray source  and detectors) in order to perform an acquisition (e.g. collecting a spectrum).

 ## Installation